Woutah/AutoConvert/index.md

 A first solution to the slow conversion time was to replace the WaveNet vocoder by a Griffin-Lim algorithm.
 This significantly improved conversion speed, at the cost of audio quality.
 We aimed to improve this by introducing the Multiband MelGAN model.

 The **New AutoVC + MelGAN** model was retrained on the full VCTK dataset, using the MelGAN-spectrogram format and longer-sized audio samples.
-This improves audio quality significantly compared to the Griffin-Lim algorithm, while reducing the Vocoder processing time by 99,96% compared to **(AutoVC +) WaveNet**
+This improves audio quality significantly compared to the Griffin-Lim algorithm, while reducing the Vocoder processing time by 99,96% compared to **(AutoVC +) WaveNet**.

 We encourage readers to try the tool provided in the github repository to generate their own samples.